Foso/Jetpack-Compose-Playground/docs/cookbook/how_to_use_an_android_view_in_compose.md

 # How to use an Android View in Compose

 !!! info
-    This is the API of version alpha08.
+    This is the API of 1.0.0-alpha12.
 Newer versions may have a different one

 Altough Compose itself is independent from the classic Android View system, in Android Apps it is possible to use Views(any class extends android.view.View) inside of Compose.
 This example will show you, how you can use a **android.widget.Button**, an **android.widget.TextView** and an **android.widget.ImageView** alongside with an Compose Button.